 Company rules and policies are designed to put the economic needs of the organization ahead of serving the customer in a sensitive and caring way.

-Company operations are designed to contain cost rather enhance the customer experience.
-Call centres are outsourced around the globe and are treated as a cost to be controlled rather than as loyalty tool.
+Company operations are designed to contain costs rather than enhance the customer experience.
+Call centers are outsourced around the globe and are treated as a cost to be controlled rather than as a loyalty tool.

 They talk about people as their most important asset, yet remove themselves from the mainstream activity of the organization and are out of touch with what people need to do their jobs better.